SegzAyo/Shop_Bata/README.md

 ## Test
+All the app on Shop Bata has been tested out every functionality works as intended.
+The navition links featured on every page of the site links the intended pages.
+Shop Bata website was manually tested, the functionality and the navigation was tested as follows.
+As a customer looking to buy shoes;
+* I entered Shop Bata url into my browser and it opens the landing page.
+* On the landing page, I clicked the Shop Now button and it linked the products page.
+* I browsed the products using the filter options in the menu bar, and got results as expected.
+* I also searched using either name, description or or category to search for product and search results were returned accordingly.
+* I clicked a product to view more details and it opens the selected product page with more details and reviews about the product.
+* I clicked add to cart button and I got a notification message that product was added to cart successfuly.
+* After selecting a few more products, I clicked the shopping cart button on the menu bar and the shopping cart page opened with the list of my selected products and their total cost.
+* I then clicked the checkout button and a page with a form and card payment input opened.
+* I filled in the required details and completed the checkout, and a confirmation page opens with details of the order.
+* A confirmation email was sent to me as stated on the confirmation page.
+* I then opened the register page and sign up on the website.
+* I opened the Ask question form and filled to ask for an update on a formally listed product.

 The following tools were used to validate and beautify the codes:
 * [Freeformatter](https://www.freeformatter.com/html-formatter.html#ad-output) used to beautify the HTML code.
 * [BeautyTools](http://beautifytools.com/css-validator.php) used to beautify and validate the Javascript and CSS codes.

-All the app on Shop Bata has been tested out every functionality works as intended.
-The navition links featured on every page of the site links the intended pages.

 ### Limitations
 * Lost password recovery funxtionality is a feature not yet implemented on Shop Bata